The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 Conservative Americans for Prosperity Action, part of the network founded by the billionaire Koch brothers, has also sought to undermine Trump with door knocking and phone calls.
 The group says it has discovered in conversations with voters that Trump’s support is softer than most assume and that even those who identify as Trump supporters are concerned about his general election eligibility and open to an alternative. .

-While group officials acknowledge they are under pressure to rally around a non-Trump candidate, they say they are now focused on emerging an alternative to Trump.
+While group officials acknowledge they are under pressure to rally around a non-Trump candidate, they say they are now focused on laying the “foundation” for a Trump alternative to emerge.

 However, not everyone agrees with the anti-Trump strategy.
-Former GOP pollster Frank Luntz, who ran focus groups in Iowa, warned that such posts made Trump’s victory more likely because it turned him into a victim.
+Former GOP pollster Frank Luntz, who ran focus groups in Iowa, warned that such posts “make it more likely that Trump will win because it turns him into a victim.”

 He said he discovered that Republican voters were open to an alternative, but wanted someone who would deliver on Trump’s promises.